articleIcon-icon

 Withholding personal income tax (PIT)

 Another important aspect of state payroll taxes in Idaho is the withholding of personal income tax (PIT).
-This tax is deducted from your employees' wages and is withheld by you as the employer.
-Subsequently, you are required to remit the withheld amount to the Idaho State Tax Commission.
-The Idaho State Tax Commission can audit state income tax returns and other tax filings.
+This tax is deducted from your employees' wages and is withheld by the employer.
+Afterward, you are required to remit the withheld amount to the Idaho State Tax Commission.

-Employers must remit withheld income tax on the last day of the month if filing quarterly, or on the 20th day of the month following the tax period if filing monthly.
 To streamline the process of paying PIT, Idaho's State Tax Commission has introduced a self-service feature.
 The Commission's website offers valuable information and assistance to help you navigate through the intricacies of PIT withholding in Idaho.

 Submitting Payroll Taxes in Idaho